Early Mourning Clouds

 “The children are fine.”

-Mrs Pearson walked up to the door and stopped as if she expected it to be opened for her.
+Mrs Pearson walked up to the door and stopped as if she expected it to open automatically.
 Scratch hopped around her and, keeping both feet well out of her path, pulled it open to let Mrs. Pearson barge her way out even more furiously then she’d barged her way in.

 The three of them moved to the window and watched Mrs Pearson military march down the front path, execute a sharp right turn and continue back to the Colonel keeping her chin up, eyes front and mouth in continuous monologue.